 She checked on the guards again.
 No one was in sight.
 It was now or never.

-Lenna hadn’t taken more than a step from the shelter of the statue when a light fell directly on her and an automated voice blared.
+When Lenna took a step from the shelter of the statue, a light fell directly on her, and an automated voice blared.
 “Stop, and desist.
 Stop, and desist.”

-Suddenly, guards were everywhere, black masks and faceless beings closing in around her.
-Panicking, Lenna made to run past them, darting into the small garden to her right.
+Guards came from everywhere, black masks and faceless beings closing in.
+Lenna darted into the small garden to her right.
 More guards appeared, sprouting from bushes and leaping from behind trees.
 She stumbled to a halt, trapped, frantic.
 She dropped to her knees, putting herself between the guards and her baby.
 “Please,” she begged.
 “Please, don’t do this!
 She’s not an anomaly!
 She’s a human being!
 An innocent baby!”

 The guards didn’t stop.
 Lenna searched for a way out, but found none.
 “Please!
 Can’t you see?”

 A sharp sting in her back made her stiffen.
-She felt the sedative seeping through her system, blurring her sight and loosening her grip.
+A sedative seeped through her system, blurring her sight and loosening her grip.
 “No…” she pleaded softly.
 “No…!”

-As she slumped over on the cold, wet grass, she felt hands reaching between her arms and pulling the bundle from her grasp.
+As she slumped over on the cold, wet grass, hands reached between her arms and pulling the bundle from her grasp.
 The baby squalled in the damp air.
 Lenna felt the cry as a physical pain.

 I’m so sorry, baby, she thought, as consciousness slipped from her grasp.
 I didn’t want this...
 I tried!

-The last thing she saw was that beautiful hair, spread wide in the breeze as her baby was carried away.
+The last thing she saw was that beautiful hair, spread wide in the breeze as the guards carried her baby away.

 Iris… she thought blearily Mauve....
 Sangria…

-And then the darkness overcame her, and she knew no more.
+The darkness overcame her, and she knew no more.

 -----------

-Rae lay very still, when she woke, and didn’t open her eyes.
-She’d been having the strangest dream she could ever recall… something about an old rocking horse she remembered playing on when she was little… except it’s mane and tail had looked all purple, identical to hers.
-It had turned to look at her, and its face had been decorated with a drawn-on mustache and eyebrows, like what some of the boys had done to the paintings in the hall.
-She had started to laugh, when suddenly the rocking horse grew giant fangs, and leaped and pinned her to the ground, snarling.
+When Rae woke, she lay very still with her eyes closed.
+She’d been having the strangest dream she could ever recall… something about an old rocking horse she played on when she was little… except its mane and tail had looked all purple, identical to hers.
+It had turned and looked at her.
+Its face had been decorated with a drawn-on mustache and eyebrows, like what some of the boys had done to the paintings in the hall.
+She had started to laugh, when suddenly the rocking horse grew giant fangs.
+It leaped and pinned her to the ground, snarling.
 That was when she had remembered how those boys had vanished for three days afterward, and how they had never been quite the same since, and how her old rocking horse had been burned as a punishment when she’d tried to build a fort to live in the woods.
-She stopped laughing, and started crying, and the rocking horse began crying with her.
-That was when she had woken up.
+She stopped laughing and started crying, and the rocking horse began crying with her.

-When she was sure she remembered the whole thing, Rae opened her eyes and sat up.
-She reached for her bedside table and picked up a cheap notebook, with an annoyingly orange cover.
-She flipped to a blank page, and after taking out the pen from the binding, wrote:
+When she was sure she remembered the whole dream, Rae opened her eyes and sat up.
+She reached for her bedside table and picked up a cheap notebook with an annoyingly orange cover.
+She flipped to a blank page, and, after taking out the pen from the binding, wrote:

 Fourth Month, Third Day, of Great Broden’s Twenty-Fifth Year of Rule